sharkdp/numbat/book/src/advanced/unit-definitions.md

 for `dimension Book; unit book: Book`.
 Those units now allow us to count books, pages and words independently without any risk of mixing them.
-The `words_per_book` constant in this examples has a type of `Word / Book`.
+The `words_per_book` constant in this example has a type of `Word / Book`.

 Another example shows how we introduce a `dot` unit to do calculations with screen resolutions: